-Joseph Bennett and Jerry LeCroy were employees of Rust Scaffold Builders, Inc. Both were killed in an automobile accident which occurred on May 7, 1993 while travelling on Interstate 59.
-The accident was caused when a vehicle travelling the opposite way crossed the grass median from the opposite direction striking the decedents’ vehicle head on.
+Jerry LeCroy and Joseph Bennett were employees of Brand Scaffold Builders, Inc. Both were killed in an automobile accident which occurred on May 7, 1993 while travelling on Interstate 59.
+The accident was caused when a vehicle travelling the opposite way crossed the grass median striking the decedents’ vehicle head on.
 The men were on their way to the job site.
 Marijuana was found in the wrecked vehicle and blood tests revealed the presence of the drug in the systems of both men.
 Additionally, LeCroy’s blood alcohol content was .09.

 The trial court denied the intoxication defense because there was no evidence that the conduct of decedents or the operation of the vehicle was improper or illegal in any manner.
 The employees were just in the wrong place at the wrong time.
 Their intoxication did not contribute to the accident.